adblockplus/wentral/README.md

   overlaps are necessary to make sure the ads at slice boundaries get detected (default: 0.2).

-The defaults can be changed by supplying the options to `wws` (see `wws -h` for more info).
+The defaults can be changed by supplying the options to `wentral ws` (see `wentral ws -h` for more info).

 There's also a GET endpoint for requesting server status at `http://localhost:8080/status`.
 It returns a JSON document that contains the information about server memory consumption and current active detection requests (including their parameters).

-### Using alternative ad detectors with `wws`
+### Using alternative ad detectors with `wentral ws`

 Supply `--detector`/`-d` parameter with a fully qualified name of another detector implementation (e.g. `some.other.AdDetector`) and provide `--weights-file`/`-w` option, e.g.:

-    $ wws -d my.other.FancyAdDetector -w fancy.weights
+    $ wentral ws -d my.other.FancyAdDetector -w fancy.weights

-## Running the measurement script
+## Benchmarks

-There's also a script that measures ad detection performance.
-It can work with a web service, model weights or a directory that contains marked screenshots.
+`benchmark` (or `bm`) command measures ad detection performance.
+It can work with the web service, model weights or a directory that contains marked screenshots.
+You can also use detections from a previous run saved in a JSON file (see below).

-The script will load the images from `dataset_path`.
+Wentral will load the images from `dataset_path`.
 It will also load the ground truth from a `.csv` file in the same directory or from `.txt` files (in YOLOv3 format) that have the same names as the images.

-The script outputs overall statistics to standard output.
+Benchmark runs output overall statistics to standard output.
 You can request numbers on individual images using `--verbose` or `-v` and/or more detailed JSON output via `--output` or `-o`.